Do you believe that God has called you to be a prophetic intercessor?

 Intercessory prayer is simply praying on behalf of others—and when this is teamed up with a prophetic gift it can be powerful.

 Prophetic prayer occurs when we pray with insights (prophetic revelation) received from the Holy Spirit.
-We may receive these insights during prayer, or pray about revelation that has already been received.
+We may receive these insights during prayer, or pray about the revelation that has already been received.

 We can all pray prophetically.
 However, a prophetic intercessor is not only equipped with insight from the Spirit—the prophetic intercessor becomes the vessel through whom the Spirit Himself prays.